 Juli is the founder of Billy’s Place.
-She is the Director of Care and Compassion and works with Billy's Place families as she is the first point of contact thru intake.
+She is the Director of Care and Compassion and works with Billy's Place families as she is one of the the first point of contact providing new family orientations.
 She is invested in continually learning - not only from her own journey and that of her son, though expanding her knowledge on how to best help the children and families of Billy's Place.
 She has completed extensive training in grief support including multiple seminars and workshops from a world-renowned grief expert , Alan Wolfelt.
 Since 2012, Juli has successfully managed all aspects of the organization since inception and is involved on a daily basis.

 Juli grew up in the Chicago area and moved out to AZ in 2008.
-She remarried after the loss of her husband and loves on their 4 childen and two dogs who she often considers her kids!
 Juli spends her time active in her church, relaxing with friends and family and volunteering in her community.
 She has a passion for helping, loving and encouraging others who are hurting.
 The title of Director of Care and Compassion is so perfect for her!

 Kris is the Executive Director of Billy’s Place.
 Through her own experiences encountering the death of her father as a teenager and watching a dear friend’s child deal with the loss of his father at an early age, she is passionate about helping children as they walk along their grief journey.
 Kris has been a business owner with an extensive marketing and fund-development background.
 She attended numerous seminars including the yearly National Alliance for Grieving Children and continuing education from Dr. Alan Wolfelt.

 Kris began Billy’s Place with the founder, Juli Schragel, in 2012.
 Grieving teens hold a special place in her heart and she continues to help lead the teen group as well as the YA Grief group.
-Kris manages the day to day operations of Billy's Place as well as fund development, grant writing, curriculum, outreach, and overseeing the staff of 4, and interns.
+Kris manages the day to day operations of Billy's Place as well as fund development, grant writing, outreach, and overseeing the staff.
 She grew up in the Chicago area, is an avid Bears fan along with her husband, 4 kids, 2 grand kids and 3 fur babies!!
 To say she loves helping others is an understatement as her heart is with each and every family that walks through Billy's Place door.

 Melody is the Director of Programs of Billy's Place.
 She is a wife, mother of 3 and grandmother of 8.
 She was a volunteer at Billy’s Place before joining the staff and especially loves the “Littles”.